GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 ## Project structure
 The Shielded Folder blueprint is designed to rely on several projects:
 - `audit-log`: to host Audit logging buckets and Audit log sync to GCS, BigQuery or PubSub
-- `sec-core`: to host security related resources such as Cloud KMS and Cloud Secrets Manager
+- `sec-core`: to host security-related resources such as Cloud KMS and Cloud Secrets Manager

 This separation into projects allows adhering to the least-privilege principle by using project-level roles.

 ## User groups
-User groups provide a stable frame of reference that allows decoupling the final set of permissions from the stage where entities and resources are created, and their IAM bindings defined.
+User groups provide a stable frame of reference that allows decoupling the final set of permissions from the stage where entities and resources are created, and their IAM bindings are defined.

 We use three groups to control access to resources:
-- `data-engineers`: They handle and run workloads on the `wokload` subfolder.
+- `data-engineers`: They handle and run workloads on the `workload` subfolder.
 They have owner access to all resources in the `workload` folder in order to troubleshoot possible issues with pipelines.
 This team can also impersonate any service account.
 - `data-security`: They handle security configurations for the shielded folder.
 They have owner access to the `audit-log` and `sec-core` projects.

 ## Encryption
-The blueprint support the configuration of an instance of Cloud KMS to handle encryption on the resources.
-The encryption is disabled by default, but you can enble it configuring the `enable_features.kms` variable.
+The blueprint supports the configuration of an instance of Cloud KMS to handle encryption on the resources.
+The encryption is disabled by default, but you can enable it by configuring the `enable_features.encryption` variable.

-The script will create keys to encrypt log sink bucket/dataset/topic in the specified regions.
+The script will create keys to encrypt log sink buckets/datasets/topics in the specified regions.
 Configuring the `kms_keys` variable, you can create additional KMS keys needed by your workload.

 ## Customizations

 ### VPC Service Control
 VPC Service Control is configured to have a Perimeter containing all projects within the folder.
-Additional projects you may add to the folder won't be automatically added to perimeter, a new Terraform apply is needed to add the project to the perimeter.
+Additional projects you may add to the folder won't be automatically added to the perimeter, and a new `terraform apply` is needed to add the project to the perimeter.

 The VPC SC configuration is set to dry-run mode, but switching to enforced mode is a simple operation involving modifying a few lines of code highlighted by ad-hoc comments.

-Access level rules are not defined, before moving the configuration to enforced mode, be sure to configure an access policy to be able to continue to access resources from outside of the perimeter.
+Access level rules are not defined.
+Before moving the configuration to enforced mode, configure access policies to continue accessing resources from outside of the perimeter.

-An access level based on the network range you are using to reach the console (eg. Proxy IP, Internet connection, ...) is suggested.
+An access level based on the network range you are using to reach the console (e.g. Proxy IP, Internet connection, ...) is suggested.
 Example:

 ```
 vpc_sc_access_levels = {